 Be aware of the potential consequences of precision loss when converting from floating point to integer.

 Design coding strategies that allow the distinction of semantically incompatible types.

+Design classes that have operation handling methods carefully and ensure that Py_NotImplemented and TypeError exceptions are handled.

 Use or develop ‘units’ libraries to handle conversions between differing unit-based systems.